 - Global Pharmaceutical Company and two former officers and directors in securities class actions in Ontario and Quebec alleging secondary market misrepresentation.
 A successful resolution of the Ontario and Quebec actions was achieved, which opened the door for a similar resolution of a parallel action in the United States District Court Southern District of New York.

-- Canadian Public Company providing engineering, procurement and construction services and its external directors in the defence of complex, billion-dollar class actions in Ontario and Quebec based upon representations relating to activities involving alleged bribery and corruption.
+- Canadian Public Company and its external directors in the defence of complex, billion-dollar class actions in Ontario and Quebec based upon alleged misrepresentations relating to activities involving alleged bribery and corruption.
 At the outset, certification orders were negotiated to restrict the claims to statutory secondary market misrepresentation and dismissing with prejudice all other causes of action.
 After years of hard-fought litigation and extensive examinations for discovery, the matter settled in 2017.

 - Global Financial Institution in class actions filed in the Ontario Superior Court of Justice and the Quebec Superior Court in September 2016 seeking $1 billion in damages.
 Plaintiffs alleged conspiracy to fix the prices and supply of currency purchased in the foreign exchange market, causing purchasers of FX to pay inflated rates for currency and/or to receive deflated rates for currency to manipulate foreign exchange.
 Settlement achieved on favourable terms.

 - Software Products Manufacturer in the defence of consumer protection class actions in Ontario and Quebec involving allegations that it made false representations regarding the security and protection provided by certain of its antivirus software products.
 A statutory cause of action for alleged breaches of the misleading advertising provisions of the Canadian Competition Act is also asserted.
 A parallel action was brought in the US.